SeaDve/uets/README.md

 This is used for tracking parking spaces and vehicles (e.g., parking lot).

+This is useful for tracking how long a vehicle has been parked and whether it is authorized to park.

 ## 🏗️ Building and Running

 1. Set up a toolbox container.